mrihtar/winevt-syslog/README.md

 process received event in a callback and sends it to syslog server.

 Currently, the following logon related events are intercepted:
-- 4624  (client)  An account was successfully logged on.
+- 4624  (Client)  An account was successfully logged on.
-- 4625  (client)  An account failed to log on.
+- 4625  (Client)  An account failed to log on.
-- 4634  (client)  An account was logged off.
+- 4634  (Client)  An account was logged off.
-- 4647  (client)  User initiated logoff.
+- 4647  (Client)  User initiated logoff.
-- 4648  (client)  A logon was attempted using explicit credentials.
+- 4648  (Client)  A logon was attempted using explicit credentials.
-- 4672  (client)  Special privileges assigned to new logon.
+- 4672  (Client)  Special privileges assigned to new logon.
 - 4768  (DC)      A Kerberos authentication ticket (TGT) was requested.
 - 4769  (DC)      A Kerberos service ticket was requested.
 - 4770  (DC)      A Kerberos service ticket was renewed.
 - 4771  (DC)      Kerberos pre-authentication failed.
 - 4776  (DC)      The computer attempted to validate the credentials for an account.
-- 4778  (client)  A session was reconnected to a Window Station.
+- 4778  (Client)  A session was reconnected to a Window Station.
-- 4779  (client)  A session was disconnected from a Window Station.
+- 4779  (Client)  A session was disconnected from a Window Station.
+- 4800  (Client)  The workstation was locked.
+- 4801  (Client)  The workstation was unlocked.

 To change this list, you have to change the query string in the program and recompile it.